yejii/help-center/en/andcards-suite.md

 1. Press `Join Workspace` button and enter *workspace tag*.

 > "Workspace tag" is a unique joining code for each coworking space.
-Ask manager or look for "Join us on andCards Suite" sign.
+Ask manager or look for "Join us on andcards Suite" sign.
-> Administrator can contact andCards support to change the workspace tag.
+> Administrator can contact andcards support to change the workspace tag.

 1. Press `Search` and the organization details will display below the search bar.
 Verify that it is the right coworking space.
 2. Press `Request to join` button at the bottom of the page.
 All coworking spaces you requested to join will be displayed on `My Workspaces` page.
 3. Once an administrator approves your request, you'll receive a push notification.
-Just reopen andCards Suite to access your coworking space.
+Just reopen andcards Suite to access your coworking space.

 > Administrators receive a push notification to approve or reject each request.